-Where an Italian resident holder of the Notes is (i) an individual not holding the Notes in connection with an entrepreneurial activity, (ii) a non-commercial partnership, (iii) a non-commercial private or public institution, any capital gain realised by such holder of the Notes from the sale or redemption of the Notes would be subject to an imposta sostitutiva, levied at the current rate of 26 per cent.
-Holders of the Notes may set off losses with gains.
+Where an Italian resident holder of the Notes is (i) an individual not holding the Notes in connection with an entrepreneurial activity, (ii) a non-commercial partnership (other than a società in nome collettivo or a società in accomandita semplice or a similar partnership) or a de facto partnership not carrying out commercial activities, (iii) a non-commercial private or public institution (other than a company), a trust not carrying out mainly or exclusively commercial activities, any capital gain realised by such holder of the Notes from the sale or redemption of the Notes would be subject to an imposta sostitutiva provided for by Decree 461, levied at the current rate of 26 per cent.
+Under certain conditions and limitations Noteholders may set off capital gains with their capital losses.